sistemas-de-informacion/docs/fracasar-con-erp.md

 Los problemas para implantar un ERP le costó a la compañía unos 30 millones de dólares en negocios perdidos y otros costes.
 [Medical products maker Invacare faces rough ERP ride](https://www.computerworld.com/article/2560044/medical-products-maker-invacare-faces-rough-erp-ride.html) (Fuente: David Arruga)

+- **ERP failure in South African Airways (SAA)**
+[SAA implemented an ERP system from SAP, which resulted in a major financial loss due to system glitches and lack of proper implementation.
+The project cost the airline approximately R1.3 billion and was eventually scrapped.
+I cannot find a specific link for the failure but I'm attaching a link from 2018 where it explains how the company made its turnaround and the importance of an ERP specialist as a key to the company's growth and properity.](https://newsroom.aviator.aero/south-african-airways-fills-critical-skills-gap-with-key-appointments/)(Fuente: Jorge Bernal Romero)

 ### 2006

 - **Bearing Point y Department of Homeland Security (EE.UU.)**: